 In the United States, our customers are primarily specialty distributors and specialty pharmacies which supply physician office clinics, hospital outpatient clinics, infusion clinics or home health care providers.
-In some cases, we also sell Soliris to government agencies.
+We also sell Soliris to government agencies.
 Outside the United States, our customers are primarily hospitals, hospital buying groups, pharmacies, other health care providers and distributors.